-This degree program was designed for working professionals who need to fit course work around their busy life and career responsibilities.
-Students study part time in the evenings, with more classes being offered online each semester.
+This degree is offered in an asynchronous, fully online format using the latest in cutting edge software and course design.
+This format allows for maximum schedule flexibility for students.
 The Graduate Certificate in Emergency Management program is a six-course, 18-credit graduate certificate program.
 All courses taken in the certificate program can be applied to the Master’s in Emergency Management.

 Graduate Certificate and master’s course work includes:

 Throughout the course of their studies, students can also strive to obtain several internationally recognized professional credentials, including the following:

 Students who are interested in the Graduate Certificate or M.S. in Emergency Management should apply.
 This may include:

 Application to the program is meant to consider a wide range of possible students and is open to any student who holds a bachelor’s degree from a regionally accredited college or university.
 All applicants will be evaluated using the Applicant Evaluation Scale, which takes into account an applicant’s professional experience, undergraduate GPA, professional licensure and certifications, and other factors.
 Applicants do not have to complete the GRE or currently work in the emergency management field to be accepted.

 “It doesn’t matter whether you’re male or female—as long as you can do the job, you’re aces in my book.”